idrissziadi/vagrant-kvm-iaas/README.md

-# Lab: IaaS Environment with KVM using Vagrant and VMware
+# Lab: Infrastructure as Code (IaC) with KVM using Vagrant and VMware

 ## Overview

-This lab demonstrates how to set up an IaaS (Infrastructure as a Service) environment using Vagrant, KVM (Kernel-based Virtual Machine) on CentOS 9 Stream, and VMware Workstation/Player as the provider.
+This lab demonstrates how to implement **Infrastructure as Code (IaC)** principles using Vagrant, KVM (Kernel-based Virtual Machine) on CentOS 9 Stream, and VMware Workstation/Player as the provider.

+**Infrastructure as Code (IaC)** is the practice of managing and provisioning computing infrastructure through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
+This approach enables version control, automated deployment, and reproducible infrastructure environments.

 We will deploy: